qexat/garnet/README.md

    may or may not be superior.
 Talk to some of the stdlib or embedded people about how they'd *want* to arrange it if they could; papering over weird platforms like wasm is a known annoyance.
+   Maybe something like `core` for pure computational things, `sys` for platform-specific low-level stuff like threading and timekeeping primitives that may appear in a microcontroller or low-level VM without a full OS, then `os` or something for stuff like filesystems, processes, etc.  Need better names though.
- * Syntax inconsistencies/nuisances: Fiddly match blocks, <>'s for generics (though the turbofish is wonderful), i32 is both a type and a module, -> and => being different is a PITA,
+ * Syntax inconsistencies/nuisances: Fiddly match blocks, <>'s for generics (though the turbofish is wonderful), i32 is both a type and a module, -> and => being different is a PITA, you declare values with `=` in let statements but `:` in struct constructors,
- * Tail call optimization is not guarenteed -- Drop impl's get in the way, but it should be possible to avoid that.
+ * Tail call optimization is not guarenteed -- Drop impl's get in the way, but it should be possible to avoid that, or at least make it so the compiler gives a warning if it can't guarentee that
  * Lack of construct-on-heap is occasionally kinda awful.
+ * Rather mediocre support for data type reflection at either compile or run time, such as RTTI in general.
+Also bites us in trying to make C-like enums, separate enum discriminants from enums or vice versa (which makes them awkward to compose),

 ## Glory points in Rust to exploit or even enhance